FyraLabs-Graveyard/wiki-old/guide.md

 This is analogous to running a `.exe` file for Windows or a `.dmg` file for OS X.

-> Ultramarine Linux is a RPM-Based distribution, meaning you can run`.rpm` files.
-Generally, everything based on Debian (or rather Ubuntu) is Deb-Based, meaning they run `.deb` programs.
+> Ultramarine Linux is a RPM(Red Hat)-Based distribution, meaning you can load `.rpm` files.
+Generally, everything based on Debian (or rather Ubuntu) Uses the Debian Package Manager, meaning they use `.deb` packages to install programs.
 Do not run `.deb` packages in Ultramarine Linux.
 {.is-info}